 - Be a U.S. citizen or U.S. permanent resident

-Surrogacy can be a fulfilling experience, for both the surrogates as well as the Intended Parents.
+Surrogacy can be a fulfilling experience, for both the Surrogates as well as the Intended Parents.
 Nothing compares to the joy of carrying a child for someone who is unable to do so themselves.
-The Intended Parents get a sense of completeness by welcoming a new family member, but for a surrogate the feeling is one of pride from having provided the parents with their bundle of joy they’ve waited so long for.
+The Intended Parents get a sense of completeness by welcoming a new family member, but for a Surrogate, the feeling is one of pride from having provided the parents with the bundle of joy they’ve waited so long for.

 Surrogates are supported by a strong surrogate community

-Surrogates receive financial compensation for their commitment, time and risk involved in the process of surrogacy. wondering how much are Surrogates get paid in California?
-On average, in California, a surrogate can receive between $40,000 to $60,000 for their efforts and dedication to carry the pregnancy to term.
+Surrogates receive financial compensation for their commitment, time, and risk involved in the process of surrogacy. wondering how much Surrogates get paid in California?
+On average, in California, a Surrogate can receive between $48,000 to $75,000 for their efforts and dedication to carry the pregnancy to term.

 Expenses such as travel are covered as well.
 You’ll also receive health insurance throughout your surrogacy journey.
 You can achieve your personal goals like buying a house or paying for education with the compensation that you will receive.

-These contracts also ensure that a surrogate is reimbursed for her time and contribution and reinforces the fact that she won’t have any responsibility for the child after birth.
+These contracts also ensure that a Surrogate is reimbursed for her time and contribution and reinforce the fact that she won’t have any responsibility for the child after birth.